Anthony Bamford

-Education
+Early life and education

-Bamford was educated at Ampleforth College, followed by the University of Grenoble.
+Bamford was born on 23 October 1945 to Joseph Bamford and Marjorie Bamford (née Griffin).
+He was educated at Ampleforth College, then an all-boys Roman Catholic public school (i.e. independent boarding school).
+He then studied at the University of Grenoble.

-Life and career
+Business career

 In 1974, Bamford sued the then MP Jeffrey Archer for bankruptcy after Archer failed to repay a £172,000 loan.
 Archer had lost the money in a fraudulent share scam.
 Archer later repaid the money from his earnings as a novelist and Bamford subsequently withdrew the bankruptcy notice.

 In 2000, JCB was fined £22 million by the European Commission for antitrust breaches.
 Bamford said the decision was "disappointing and wrong".
 A six-year legal battle ensued, which resulted in the European Court of Justice upholding the penalty.

 Outside of business, Bamford is a well-known collector of early vintage Ferraris, and is the only individual to own two Ferrari 250 GTOs.
 He was once the owner of a 1954 Mercedes-Benz W196 Grand Prix car raced by the five-time world champion Juan Manuel Fangio of Argentina, and in August 2006, he expressed an interest in purchasing Jaguar Cars but backed out when he was told the sale would also involve Land Rover, which he did not wish to buy.

-Bamford is married to Carole, Lady Bamford and has four children.
-He is close to Tony Blair, King Charles III and Boris Johnson, having provided Daylesford House for his wedding party in July 2022.

-A few months before Bamford joined the House of Lords, he shut down a company he had owned that was registered in the British Virgin Islands, a tax haven according to the Panama Papers.
+A few months before Bamford joined the House of Lords, he shut down a company he had owned that was registered in the British Virgin Islands.
 The company was called Casper Ltd. and was formed in 1994.
 Bamford was the sole shareholder.
 A spokesman for Bamford told The Guardian in 2016 that Casper Ltd. never owned any assets, had a bank account or engaged in any activity during its entire existence.

+In 2014 Bamford was elected an Honorary Fellow of the Royal Academy of Engineering.